cewing/codefellows_f2_python/source/session07.rst

 * Is it a super-superclass attribute ?
 * ... also left to right ...

+(This is not **at all** simple!)

 http://python-history.blogspot.com/2010/06/method-resolution-order.html

 .. nextslide:: Mix-ins

+Why would you want multiple inheritance? -- one reason is mix-ins.

 Provides an subset of expected functionality in a re-usable package.

-Why would you want to do this?

 Hierarchies are not always simple: